lukso-network/docs/docs/learn/expert-guides/key-manager/execute-relay-transactions.md

 </Tabs>

-:::caution Caution when using a Private Key
+:::danger Caution when using your controller's private key

 Never share your private controller key or upload it to public repositories.
 Anyone who possesses it can access your funds and assets and gain control over your Universal Profile in case the controller has administrative rights!